mdyao/CSNorm/README.md

 ![image-20230817235035699](README/image-20230817235035699.png)

 Visual comparisons of the generalized image retouching on the MIT-Adobe FiveK  dataset.
-The models are trained on the original dataset and tested on the scaled lightness condition.
+The models are trained on the original dataset and tested on the unseen lightness condition.